Edward S. Curtis: Loss of rights to The North American Indian

-In 1935, the Morgan estate sold the rights to The North American Indian and remaining unpublished material to the Charles E. Lauriat Company in Boston for $1,000 plus a percentage of any future royalties.
+In 1935, the Morgan estate sold the rights to The North American Indian and remaining unpublished material to the Charles E. Lauriat Company in Boston for $1,000.00 plus a percentage of any future royalties.
 This included 19 complete bound sets of The North American Indian, thousands of individual paper prints, the copper printing plates, the unbound printed pages, and the original glass-plate negatives.
 Lauriat bound the remaining loose printed pages and sold them with the completed sets.
 The remaining material remained untouched in the Lauriat basement in Boston until they were rediscovered in 1972.

 Personal life

 Marriage and divorce

-In 1892, Curtis married Clara J. Phillips (1874–1932), who was born in Pennsylvania.
-Her parents were from Canada.
+In 1892, Curtis married Clara J. Phillips (1874–1932), who was born in Pennsylvania to Canadian parents.
 Together they had four children: Harold (1893–1988); Elizabeth M. (Beth) (1896–1973), who married Manford E. Magnuson (1895–1993); Florence (1899–1987), who married Henry Graybill (1893–?); and Katherine Shirley ("Billy") (1909–1982), who married Ray Conger Ingram (1900–1954).

-In 1896, the entire family moved to a new house in Seattle.
+In 1896, the family moved to a new house in Seattle.
 The household then included Curtis's mother, Ellen Sheriff; his sister, Eva Curtis; his brother, Asahel Curtis; Clara's sisters, Susie and Nellie Phillips; and their cousin, William.

 During the years of work on The North American Indian, Curtis was often absent from home for most of the year, leaving Clara to manage the children and the studio by herself.
 After several years of estrangement, Clara filed for divorce on October 16, 1916.
 In 1919 she was granted the divorce and received Curtis's photographic studio and all of his original camera negatives as her part of the settlement.
 Curtis and his daughter Beth went to the studio and destroyed all of his original glass negatives, rather than have them become the property of his ex-wife.
 Clara went on to manage the Curtis studio with her sister Nellie (1880–?), who was married to Martin Lucus (1880–?).
 Following the divorce, the two oldest daughters, Beth and Florence, remained in Seattle, living in a boarding house separate from their mother.
 The youngest daughter, Katherine, lived with Clara in Charleston, Kitsap County, Washington.